srndic/mimicus/README.rst

 To print submission results when they are ready, use the ``reproduction/pdfrate_report.py`` script.

-Refer to section "Setting up PDFrate Submissions" if you haven't already configured ``PDFrate`` submissions.
+See `Setting up PDFrate Submissions`_ if you haven't already configured ``PDFrate`` submissions.